Which policy should I choose?

 For more information on the cover that our policies offer, please click here.

 Which sporting activities are not covered as standard?

 Please click here for a full list of the activities we cover under our Backpacker and Longstay range.
 If you don’t see your chosen activity, simply contact our customer service team to see if we can provide cover.

 Can I work abroad on my gap year?

 Yes, we cover working abroad as standard, as long as you aren’t doing any manual labour, which we define as work involving the lifting or carrying of heavy items in excess of 25Kg, work at a higher level than two storeys or any form of work underground.

 Are there countries I should avoid on my gap year?

-We wouldn’t advise travelling to anywhere deemed unsafe by the FCO – visit our dedicated FCO Travel Aware page to check the status of your destination.
+We wouldn’t advise travelling to anywhere deemed unsafe by the FCDO – visit our dedicated FCDO Travel Aware page to check the status of your destination.